-How to Read and Understand Financial Statements
+How to Read Financial Statements

-The Beginner's Guide to Financial Statements
+The Beginner's Guide to Reading and Understanding Financial Statements

-Many of the financial statements you need to understand in a company are contained in its annual report.
-If you're considering buying stock in a company, you can view the annual report on their website for free.
-As opposed to the 10K filings (see below), annual reports are often easier for the average reader to digest.
-They're addressed directly to shareholders, as opposed to addressing regulators with the Securities and Exchange Commission.
-They may include a letter from the CEO, explaining the successes and shortcomings of the past year in simple language.
+Much of the information that you need to understand a company's finances is contained in its annual report.
+If you're considering buying stock in a company, you can view the annual report on its website for free.
+As opposed to the 10-K filings, which are created for the Securities and Exchange Commission (SEC), annual reports are addressed directly to the shareholders, and therefore are often easier for the average reader to digest.
+They may include a letter from the CEO explaining the successes and shortcomings of the past year in simple language.

-The 10K is a special collection of financial statements that a company is required to file with the Securities and Exchange Commission annually.
-It usually includes much more information than the annual report, including both an income statement and a balance sheet.
+The 10-K is a special collection of financial statements that a company is required to file with the SEC every year.
+It contains much more information than the annual report, including both an income statement and a balance sheet.
 Instead of simply saying how much debt the company has, for example, these statements will break down exactly where each of its debt obligations lies—whether it's in deferred taxes, short-term loans, or overhead costs.
 Publicly traded companies are legally obligated to provide these documents, and if you can't access them directly through the company's site, you can find them on government agency websites.

-The balance sheet provides a snapshot in time of what is owned (assets), what is owed (liabilities), and what is leftover (net worth or book value).
+The balance sheet provides a snapshot in time of what is owned (assets), what is owed (liabilities), and what is left (net worth or book value).
 Learning how to read and understand a balance sheet can be tough since there's so much information packed into each line, but that's also what makes them so important to read.
 Many of the ratios and figures that analysts use when discussing a company's financial health are calculated from the balance sheet.

 Sometimes called the profit and loss (P&L) statement, the income statement shows you money coming in the door (revenue), money going out the door (expenses), and what's left over (income, or profit).
 The income statement is important because you can use it along with the balance sheet to calculate the return you are earning on your investment.
 If you are serious about learning financial statements and how financial statement analysis works, keep a reference list of ratio formulas on hand and try working through the calculations yourself for a company you're watching.